adobe/aio-cli-plugin-cloudmanager/README.md

 1 - A generic error has occurred
 2 - A configuration error has occurred
-3 - A validation error with the supplied flags or arguments has occurred 30 - An error emanating from the Cloud Manager SDK has occurred
+3 - A validation error with the supplied flags or arguments has occurred 10 - An error in IMS authentication has occurred
+30 - An error emanating from the Cloud Manager SDK has occurred

 ## Reporting Issues